 Setting the GPU compute mode (optional)

 The GPUs on Owens and Pitzer can be set to different compute modes as listed here.
-They can be set by adding the following to the GPU specification:
+They can be set by adding the following to the GPU specification when using the

 The compute mode

-exclusive_process is the default on GPU nodes if a compute mode is not specified.
-With this mode, mulitple CUDA processes across GPU nodes are not allowed, e.g CUDA processes via MPI.
-If you need to run a MPI-CUDA job, please set the compute mode to
+exclusive is the default on GPU nodes if a compute mode is not specified.
+With this compute mode, mulitple CUDA processes on the same GPU device are not allowed.

 Using GPU-enabled Applications